pschool-in/curriculum/content/grammar/new-topics/pronouns-1.md

 ## Personal Pronouns

-A personal pronoun is a words that takes place of naming words.
+A personal pronoun is a word that takes place of naming words.
 Personal pronouns are he, she, it and they.
 For example:
 *Rahul* is a good boy.
 'Rahul' is a noun in this sentence.
 So, it can be replaced with the personal pronoun 'he'.
 So this sentence can also be written as, *He* is a good boy.